Depression in women and treatment defines depression, examines causes, symptoms, and workable treatment for this serious mood disorder.

 Perimenopause is the stage of a woman’s reproductive life that begins eight to 10 years before menopause.
 In the last one to two years of perimenopause, the decrease in estrogen accelerates.
 At this stage, many women experience menopausal symptoms.

 The drop in estrogen levels during perimenopause and menopause triggers physical and emotional changes.
 Physical changes include irregular or skipped periods, heavier or lighter periods, and hot flashes.
-Emotional changes manifest in depression or anxiety.
+Similarly, emotional changes manifest in depression or anxiety.

 Treatment For Depression